camunda/camunda-bpm-examples/deployment/spring-wildfly-non-pa/README.md

-# Plain Spring Web application for JBoss AS 7
+# Plain Spring Web application for WildFly

 This example demonstrates how to deploy a plain web application which

   * Does not include a @ProcessApplication class and does not provide any BPMN 2.0 processes
-  * Starts a Spring Webapplication context
+  * Starts a Spring WebApplication context
-  * Binds a shared, container managed process engine as Spring Bean
+  * Binds a shared, container managed Process Engine as Spring Bean

 ## Why is this example interesting?

-The JBoss AS 7 extensions from camunda allow you to manage Process Engines as JBoss Services.
-However, if your application does not provide a @ProcessApplication class, JBoss AS 7 is not aware of the fact that your application uses the process engine.
+The WildFly extensions from Camunda allow you to manage Process Engines as JBoss Services.
+However, if your application does not provide a `@ProcessApplication` class, WildFly is not aware of the fact that your application uses the Process Engine.
 In that case, the following scenarios can occur:

-  * At deployment, your application is deployed *before* the process engine is started, causing the deployment of your application to fail.
+  * At deployment, your application is deployed *before* the Process Engine is started, causing the deployment of your application to fail.
-  * When the process engine is stopped, your application is not stopped but will likely fail at some point because the process engine is not available anymore.
+  * When the Process Engine is stopped, your application is not stopped but will likely fail at some point because the Process Engine is not available anymore.

 This problem can be resolved by adding a declarative dependency between the process engine and a component in your application.

 ## Show me the important parts!

-We reference the process engine resource in `web.xml`:
+We reference the Process Engine resource in `web.xml`:

 ```xml
 <resource-ref>